halide/Halide/apps/HelloPyTorch/README.md

 The demo op takes two 4D tensors as input, `a` and `b` and outputs their pointwise sum.

-The application builds float32 and float64 version of the op for CPU and CUDA (is a device and `nvcc` compiler is detected, see `Makefile`).
+The application builds float32 and float64 version of the op for CPU and CUDA (provided that a GPU is present and the `nvcc` compiler is installed and in the path, see `Makefile`).

 The build proceeds in four steps:
 1. Build the Halide generator